luismk/PangyaAPI.SuperSocket/README.md

 ### Installation
 download the api and start working

-First Version:
+First Version API:

 https://github.com/luismk/PangyaAPI.SuperSocket/tree/c70438cf9f929af2ee6aaf50bc62ee13ef21a518

 has been tested in beta phases!

-New Version not Tested
+New Version Tested

 there may be miscellaneous glitches, updating for the future!

 ### Authors
 * **Eric Antonio** - *PangyaSuperSocket is the brainchild of* - [Pangya Unogames](https://github.com/eantoniobr)
 * **Luis MK** - *implementer of the idea* - [Pangya GameRaze](https://github.com/luismk)